 - Transferring files from Android to PC is a simple task.

-- You just need to know where the files are located, and then move them to your desktop.
+- You need to know where the files are and then move them to your desktop.

 - There are two options available for transferring files from Android to PC.

-- You can either connect the device wirelessly, or connect it by USB cable.
+- You can connect the device wirelessly or secure it by USB cable.

-- This is done by opening the Settings app, then tapping on Wireless & networks.
+- This is done by opening the Settings app and tapping Wireless & networks.

-- Under Mobile networks, tap on the name of the network you want to use, then tap on More.
+- Under Mobile Networks, tap on the network name you want to use, then tap More.

-- Tap on the name of the network to open the page for your connection.
+- Tap on the network name to open the page for your connection.

-- You can download a free one on the Google Play Store called Astro File Manager.
+- You can download a free one called Astro File Manager on the Google Play Store.

-So now we know how to transfer files from android to computer and PC to Android.
-Now, let’s see how to transfer files from Android to PC and computer to Android.
+So now we know how to transfer files from Android to computer and PC to Android.
+Let’s see how to transfer files from Android to PC and computer to Android.

 You can choose which method suits you the best.
 Let’s see each of them one by one.

 It is the most common and simple way to transfer files from Android to PC or vice versa.
-It’s easy to use and there’s no need to install any additional software.
+It’s easy to use, and no need to install additional software.

-However, the drawback of this method is that it’s slow and you have to plug the phone to the PC and then connect the other way round.
+However, the drawback of this method is that it’s slow, and you have to plug the phone into the PC and then connect the other way around.

 The second way is using Bluetooth.

 It is the fastest way to transfer files from Android to PC or vice versa.
-But, it requires both devices to be connected to the same Wi-Fi network.
+But, both devices must be connected to the same Wi-Fi network.